Welsh Harlequin: History

-Today, the Welsh Harlequin is a light-weight duck breed known for its vivid plumage and egg laying ability.
+Characteristics

+The Welsh Harlequin is a light duck: body weights are ideally in the range 2.0±– kg for ducks and 2.3±– kg for drakes.

 Over the years the colour and conformation of the breed has changed, indicating that likely new blood of another breed has been introduced.
-Welsh Harlequins weigh 4.5 to 5.5 pounds (2-2.5 kilos).
 Females have a black bill and brown legs and feet, and their plumage is similar to a mallard but heavily frosted with white.
 They also lack the eye stripes of mallard females.
 Drakes are also similar to a heavily frosted Mallard with a yellow/green bill and orange legs and feet.
-There is also a color variation known as "golden", popular in the UK, which replaces the black feather pigments with a light golden brown color.
+There is also a colour variation known as "golden", popular in the UK, which replaces the black feather pigments with a light golden brown colour.
 Welsh Harlequins have a unique, natural sex-linked characteristic.
 As day olds, sex can be determined based on bill colour with over 90% accuracy.
 Young drakes will have darker bills while female with have lighter with a dark spot at the tip of the bill.

-The birds produce a lean carcass and are active foragers, though they are sometimes more vulnerable to predators such as birds of prey due to their light colouration.
-The egg laying ability is highly valued as the production exhibited by some ducks rivals that of hens.
-The breed is prone to broodiness and a pair can easily produce young without human interference.
-They have become a popular backyard pet in recent years due to the bird's calm demeanor and high egg production.

-The Welsh Harlequin was admitted to the American Poultry Association's Standard of Perfection in 2001.
-As of 2016 the Welsh Harlequin in North America has jumped from critical to watched by the American Livestock Breeds Conservancy.